RasmusStJa/rasj.dk/README.md

 # rasj.dk
-Tihs project about porting my old webserver code from PHP to Go.
+This project about porting my old webserver code from PHP to Go.

 ## Done
 - [x] Navigation bar generator